rnd-team-dev/plotoptix/README.rst

 If the number in your output is < 4.6.1, visit `download page <https://dotnet.microsoft.com/download/dotnet-framework>`__ and install the most recent release.

+**Linux prerequisites**

+(writing instuctions right now)

+*Mono runtime:*

+*pythonnet:*

+*FFmpeg:*

 **CUDA Toolkit**

 CUDA libraries are not included in the package.
-They are rather huge, and the installation is quite straight-forward.
-Simply visit
+They are rather huge, and the installation is relatively straight-forward.
+Visit
 `CUDA download page <https://developer.nvidia.com/cuda-downloads>`__, select your operating system and CUDA version **10.x** (v10.0 is accepted, but code is tested on v10.1; we keep binaries compatible with the latest CUDA release).
 Download and run the installer.

+*Linux note:* Install the most recent GPU driver before installing CUDA toolkit, it makes things easier.

 Make sure the CUDA_PATH environment variable is configured::